nubenetes/awesome-kubernetes/docs/databases.md

 * [redislabs.com: What is a “Databaseless” (DBLess) Architecture, and Why It’s the Future 🌟](https://redislabs.com/blog/dbless-architecture-and-why-its-the-future/) DBLess architecture provides a new approach to data pipeline and backend architecture.
 Just like the terms serverless, stateless, and NoSQL, it attempts to provide more options for architects to think about.
 * [red-gate.com: Designing Highly Scalable Database Architectures](https://www.red-gate.com/simple-talk/databases/sql-server/performance-sql-server/designing-highly-scalable-database-architectures/)
 * [dev.to: Introduction Migrations](https://dev.to/mahmoudessa/introduction-migrations-8me)
+* [medium: Not using trendy technologies is the best thing for your Startup!](https://medium.com/dataseries/not-using-nosql-is-good-i-stuck-to-sql-4504a67972f0) I refused to use MongoDB and I convinced my company to use a SQL relational database system.

 ## SQL
 - [digitalocean.com: How To Use WHERE Clauses in SQL](https://www.digitalocean.com/community/tutorials/how-to-use-where-clauses-in-sql)